5donuts/AWS-Simple-Static-Site/README.md

 An OpenTofu module to economically host a static site on AWS using S3 and CloudFront.

+> [!WARNING]
+> Below version `1.0.0`, this project may have breaking changes on minor release versions.
+> Additionally, the `main` branch is the development branch and there may be breaking changes
+> on commits.
+Starting at version `1.0.0`, this project will follow SemVer guidelines with
+> respect to breaking changes.

 ## Configuration

 If you want to deploy the site with the default configuration options, you can simply run `tofu apply`.